bentbot/Talking-AI/README.md

 ## Chatting

-Just run the PHP script with regular PHP notation.
+Just run the PHP script **on a web server** or in the command line with regular PHP notation.

       php Speaking_AI.php "Ask me a question..." [prompt] [pitch 0.25-4] [speaking rate] [volume 0-1] [voice]